bpadeleon/dockerized-resume-roaster/README.md

 # Resume Roast 🔥

-A humorous web application that roasts your resume and provides constructive feedback, then matches you with job opportunities.
+A humorous web application that roasts your resume and provides constructive feedback.

 ## Features